Upcoming Course Offerings

 -

-Toggle ItemENGL 337R-003: Studies in Literary Form and Genre (formerly ENGL 339): The British Novel, Then and Now (Jamie Horrocks)
+Toggle ItemENGL 337R-001: Studies in Literary Form and Genre: The British Woman's Novels, Then and Now (Jamie Horrocks, TTh 2:00 PM-3:15 PM)

 -

-Toggle ItemENGL 344-001: Digital and Visual Literacies (Joseph Darowski)
+Toggle ItemENGL 344-001: Digital and Visual Literacies (Instructor TBA, MW 2:00 PM-3:15 PM)

 English 344R engages in the study of multimodal texts and genres with ties to literature, based in theoretical grounding from the fields of adaptation studies, design, folklore, and digital rhetoric.
 Students will engage with stories that have appeared in multiple modes of storytelling and consider how the type of storytelling affects both the story itself and the audience’s reception.
 We will consider books, e-books, audiobooks, podcasts, online videos, films, television shows, video games, and other types of storytelling in order to explore narrative, adaptation, theme, author, and audience.
 Among the stories we will analyze are Frankenstein and Pride and Prejudice, as well as multimedia icons like Sherlock Holmes and Superman.